Centre for Environment and Society Research

 The papers and books of Leslie Ginsburg

 The papers and books of Leslie Ginsburg, founding Head of the Birmingham School of Planning in 1957, were donated to the School by his widow and are available for research use by appointment.
 They cover his work as planner and architect particularly from the early 1960s to the mid 1980s and show his interest and involvement in consultancy and education.
 There are papers relating to his critical perspective on Birmingham's post-war replanning, and to the proposed rebuilding of Paternoster Square in the 1980s, amongst many other consultancy and advisory projects.
-The papers are stored in the University archive at the City North campus, Perry Barr.
+The papers are stored in the University archive in the Curzon Building, City Centre Campus.

 Anyone wishing to consult this archive should contact Professor Peter Larkham